rinconjc/app-introspector/README.md

 ${messageListener}.stop();
 ```

 * A web console can be accessed at: `/spring/console` .
-See [Spring Inspector Console](https://github.com/julior/spring-inspector/wiki/Spring-inspector-Console)) for more details.
+See [App Introspector Console](https://github.com/julior/app-introspector/wiki/app-introspector-Console)) for more details.

 Additionally, the script can invoke the following built-in functions: